Anorak001/PConT/README.md

 # PConT - Proxy Connection Tool

 **PConT** is a powerful and flexible Proxy Connection Tool designed to automate the acquisition and management of proxies, providing seamless integration with other tools.
-It is built with Python and is aimed at cybersecurity enthusiasts and professionals who require an efficient way to handle proxy connections.
+It is built with Python and is aimed at cybersecurity enthusiasts and professionals who require an efficient way to handle proxy connections(and to save a Lot of Time!!!).

 ## Features